Rail transport in Afghanistan: Railway stations

-There are currently no passenger services or stations in Afghanistan.
-If any of the various cross-border links are completed and opened to passenger service, new stations will have to be built.
+There are currently no passenger services or passenger train stations in Afghanistan.
+If any of the various cross-border links are completed and opened to passenger service, new passenger stations will have to be built.

 Proposed

 Details of the preliminary list of stations to be served, which circle the central mountains of Afghanistan are available.

 National Rail Authority

 The Afghan government planned to form a railway construction commission with technical cooperation provided by the European Commission, which was discussed at the G8 meeting in July 2011.
 The commission would be responsible for supervising construction of a rail network within the country and its connection with the country's neighbors.
 In October 2011, the Asian Development Bank approved funding for Afghanistan's national rail authority.
 The Afghanistan Railway Authority has a website but, as of August 2017, there is very little on it.
 It does state that Afghanistan Railway Law (12 chapters and 105 clauses) was drafted in February 2013 and is awaiting approval from "relevant institutions".
 Training has been provided by the United States Army's Afghanistan Railroad Advisory Team (ARAT).